gpoore/codebraid-preview-vscode/README.md

   representation of non-HTML raw content (Pandoc Markdown `{=format}`) in the preview.

+* `codebraid.preview.pandoc.showStderr` [`always`]:  Display a notification in the preview when Pandoc completes without errors but its stderr is non-empty (there are always notifications for errors).
+Accepted values:
+    - `never`: no display
+    - `warning`: display only when stderr contains the word "warning" (case insensitive)
+    - `always`: always display regardless of content

 ### Security

 The HTML preview is displayed using a webview.
 These settings determine which